 All comments received through August 30 and subsequent consultation meetings are documented in a final public comment report and appendices to the public comment report (see Attachment 1 to this staff report).
-Recommend changes to the draft materials to respond to all substantive comments received during the comment period are summarized in a public comment log (see Exhibit C to the Ordinance).
+In addition, staff summarized more than 350 individual comments proposing specific changes to the draft RTP and four strategies and made recommendations to respond to the proposed changes, including more than 40 specific changes related to green infrastructure and natural resources protection.
+MPAC, JPACT and the Metro Council considered public comments received prior to action on this ordinance.